luisignaciocc/ytmusic-scrobbler-web/README.md

 ### Environment Variables

-- `GOOGLE_CLIENT_ID`: Obtain from creating a Google OAuth 2.0 client ID in Google Cloud Platform
-- `GOOGLE_CLIENT_SECRET`: Obtain from creating a Google OAuth 2.0 client ID in Google Cloud Platform
-- `NEXTAUTH_SECRET`: A token to encrypt the session JSON
 - `LAST_FM_API_KEY`: Obtain from creating a Last.fm app
 - `LAST_FM_API_SECRET`: Obtain from creating a Last.fm app
+- `NEXTAUTH_SECRET`: A token to encrypt the session JSON
 - `DASHBOARD_PASSWORD`: Password for the admin user to protect the background process dashboard

 ### Setup Steps